 12+ My birthday is on March 30.
-This year (2020), I turned fifty-eight.
-When fireworks heralded the new year, I didn't expect to remember my birthday for COVID-19.
-I thought it would be another tick towards a more significant (sobering) milestone, sixty.
-Now I'm wondering, should I forget this birthday?
+This year (2020), I turned fifty-eight, and when fireworks heralded the new year, I didn't expect to remember my birthday for COVID-19.
+I thought it'd be just another tick towards a more significant (sobering) milestone, sixty.
+But now I wonder should I forget it this year?

 But the thing is, I like celebrating birthdays.
 And dipping into my diaries dating back to 1987, I've had some good ones over the decades.
-So, I thought I might share a selection of my birthday highlights and thoughts in this blog post.
+So, I thought I'd share a selection of my birthday highlights and thoughts in this blog post.

 Two-and-a-half decades on this planet.
 With luck, five-and-a-half to go.